The aim of this tutorial is to easily show data and to provide results with a simple linear regression.

 carsis an R expression which must be evaluated with R. Otherwise RPGM will try to set the value to "cars" as a string of 4 characters.

-We will now write a R code for computing the linear regression.
-Use a right click on the File explorer and choose Create R script or use the menu File -> New -> R script, and name the new file Regression.R.
-Like for ShowInputs.pgui, we must add the script in the Sequencer.
-Go back on main.pseq and add a R Script step linked to the Regression.R file and connect it to ShowInputs.pgui so that the R file will be executed after our graphical interface.
+We will now write an R code for computing the linear regression.
+Use a right click on the File explorer and choose New file, and name the new file Regression.R.
+Don't forget that the script must be added in the Sequencer to be executed.
+Go back on main.pseq and add an R Script step linked to the Regression.R file and connect it to ShowInputs.pgui so that the R file will be executed after our graphical interface.
+Don't forget that you can directly drag and drop the file from the File explorer in order to add it in the sequencer.

 We write the following code which computes the linear regression of dist against speed of the cars data.
 It also provides a graphic that we will display in another step.

 In Results.pgui, create a Label field with Results as value and 32 for the font size.
-Then add a second widget of type Image and set the value field to regression.png.
+Then add a second widget of type Image and set the value field to rpgm.outputFile("regression.png") with the box Is an R expression checked.

-We get the following result when executing the program:
+We get the following result by executing the program: